Introduction to Careers in Artificial Intelligence

 Verticals: Domains that are targeting Artificial Intelligence are mentioned below:

-- Medicine: including interpretation of medical images, diagnosis, expert systems to aid GPs, monitoring, and control in intensive care units, the design of prosthetics, a design of drugs.
+- Medicine: Including interpretation of medical images, diagnosis, expert systems to aid GPs, monitoring, and control in intensive care units, the design of prosthetics, and the design of drugs.

-- Robotics: including vision, motor control, learning, planning, linguistic communication, cooperative behavior.
+- Robotics: Including vision, motor control, learning, planning, linguistic communication, and cooperative behavior.

-- Information Management: this includes the use of AI in data mining, web crawling, email filtering, etc. For example, a company in California uses AI to help retailers mine for consumer data by sifting through the ages, postcodes, and buying habits of people who buy goods over the internet.
-Google is a set of applied artificial intelligence platforms, which are able to ‘learn’.
+- Information Management: This includes using AI in data mining, web crawling, email filtering, etc. For example, a company in California uses AI to help retailers mine consumer data by sifting through the ages, postcodes, and buying habits of people who buy goods over the Internet.
+Google is a set of applied artificial intelligence platforms which can ‘learn.’

-- Military Activities: this may be the area in which most funds have been spent.
+- Military Activities: This may be where most funds have been spent.
 It is also not easy to learn about the details.

-- Marketing: AI is being used to develop more targeted, relevant, and timely marketing programs to increase customer attrition rates.
+- Marketing: AI is used to develop targeted, relevant, and timely marketing programs to increase customer attrition rates.

 - Software analysts and developers.